-Following successes in the USA, Europe and Southeast Asia, Calabrio expands to the first full-suite contact center Workforce Optimization cloud offering in South Africa.
-JP Aubineau celebrates the company’s cloud-first strategy and shows how to distinguish a true-cloud solution from a fake one by asking the right questions.
+Following successes in the USA, Europe and Southeast Asia, Calabrio expands to the first full-suite contact center Workforce Optimization (WFO) cloud offering in South Africa.
+JP Aubineau celebrates the company’s cloud-first strategy and shows how to distinguish a true-cloud WFO solution from a fake one by asking the right questions.

 When it comes to digital transformation, South Africa is seeing huge potential that is fast becoming a reality thanks to the new Amazon Web Services (AWS) Region and availability zones in Cape Town.
 Calabrio has added to the momentum and responded to local and global enterprise demand by introducing availability of all Calabrio ONE’s capabilities, via AWS cloud services in the region.
 For the very first time, South African businesses of all sizes can achieve true data sovereignty by reaping the benefits of a complete, fully integrated Software-as-a-Service (SaaS) enabled Workforce Optimization (WFO) solution alongside their Contact Centre as a Service (CCaaS) platform.

 The expansion of Calabrio’s cloud footprint in South Africa reflects the company’s global ambitions to deliver the best WFO technologies to organizations, wherever they are.
 We are a truly international community with over 7,000 customers in 100 countries around the world.
 Our integrated suite of intelligent solutions, when combined with our local knowledge and on-the-ground support, are designed to provide all the tools employees need to deliver a great agent and customer experience.